sangeethaveluru3/book-review-recommender/README.md

 # General Assembly Data Science Capstone Project - Book Review Recommender

-The purpose of this project was to build a book review recommender system, a system that recommends books to users and orders the reviews shown for each book according to the reviewers most similar to the user.
+The purpose of this project was to build a book review recommender system, a system that recommends books to users and orders the reviews shown for each book recommendation in order of the reviewers most similar to the user.

 ## Background and Problem Statement
 When reading book reviews before purchasing a book, I often find myself wondering how much weight I should give the reviews.
 Was the reviewer similar to me and if their experience therefore would be similar to mine?
 I also never really read past the first 5 reviews, which are usually ranked by reviewer ranking or the number of likes.
 This gave me the idea to build a book review recommender system where I would first build a book recommender system and use this information to find the optimal order the reviews should appear in for every user and their recommended books, where the reviews are in order of the most similar reviewers to them.